MushfiqHumayoon/UAEDay/README.md

-# UAE 52nd National Day Celebration 🇦🇪
+# Celebrate 52nd National Day of UAE 🇦🇪

 ## Overview
 This SwiftUI project is a celebration of the UAE's 52nd National Day.
 It showcases a dynamic display of fireworks and a waving flag, creating a vibrant and patriotic experience.